BirdboyBolu/server-configs-apache/README.md

 [![Test](https://github.com/h5bp/server-configs-apache/workflows/server/badge.svg)](https://github.com/h5bp/server-configs-apache/actions?query=workflow%3Aserver)

-**Apache Server Configs** is a collection of configuration snippets that can help your server improve the website's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.
+**Apache Server Configs** is a collection of configuration snippets that can help your server improve the website's performance and security while also ensuring that resources receive the correct content type that is accessible, if necessary, cross-domain.

 ## Getting Started